Visiting Bishop Auckland

 The town is home to Auckland Castle which was the palace of Durham’s Prince Bishops for more than 900 years.
 Follow in their footsteps in the surrounding gardens and parkland, or head to the Mining Art Gallery to see the works of prominent artists, many of whom were local to the area, including Norman Cornish and Tom McGuinness.

-These incredible attractions are part of The Auckland Project, and the exciting transformation of the town is ongoing with The Auckland Project set to unveil a Spanish Art Gallery and Faith Museum to join their impressive collection of galleries, gardens, parkland and events.
+These incredible attractions are part of The Auckland Project, and the exciting transformation of the town is ongoing.
+The Spanish Art Gallery recently joined The Auckland Project’s impressive collection of galleries, gardens, parkland and events, and the greatly anticipated Faith Museum is due to open in autumn 2023.

 The historic town centre also has a thriving arts and cultural scene, and at Bishop Auckland Town Hall you will find a superb library, cinema, theatre and arts complex.